 What's a "Human Being"?

 My understanding of what a Human Being is continues to deepen and expand as I learn more (and realize how much I don't know).
-But here is my current definition in a nutshell: "A Human Being is a person who has remembered and reclaimed his or her innate, profound freedom and has acquired the courage to exercise the ultimate responsibility that comes with such freedom.
-The impetus for this leap is often a sudden coming to terms with Death.
-Releasing the fear of what cannot be stopped produces a surge of life force that propels the aspiring Human Being's journey to realness like a second-stage rocket booster."
+But here is my current definition in a nutshell: "A Human Being is a person who has remembered how to feel joy again--a powerful form of love and connection that goes far beyond our small ideas of 'happiness.'
+This experience produces a surge of life force that propels the aspiring Human Being's journey like a second-stage rocket booster."

 A Human Being has also learned to recognize the powerful, dual energetic drains of social conditioning and deeply held, unexamined beliefs.
-Until we recognize these factors and decide to discard them, they run the show in the background.
-They can utterly disable the free will that is our human birthright, dumbing us down into little more than programmed, highly predictable, frightened, and easily controlled assets.
+Until we recognize these factors and decide to discard them, they run the show in the background and keep us from truly being ourselves, or even having curiosity about what that might look like.

 A Human Being sees all this, and decides to do something different.
 And that takes a shit-ton of bravery.
 That's where training becomes helpful, and that's why I call what I teach (and practice) Human Being Training.